Logo Design Basics: School ID

 - Graphic Design

 This is an introduction to graphic design with a focus on the fundamentals of logo design.
 Students will become familiar with the objectives and needs of a client and develop logo designs based on those goals.
-The lesson is broken up in two parts.
+The lesson is divided into two parts.
 Part one takes the students through the process of logo design.
 They are challenged to design a new school logo.
 Part two asks the students to take their new school logo and apply a theme.
-(This lesson focuses on school logo design; however the lesson maybe applied to any logo design challenge.)
+This lesson focuses on school logo design; however the lesson may be applied to any logo design challenge.

 - learn the fundamental differences between fine art and design

 - learn how to listen to a client’s goals and aid the client in fulfilling their goals

 - understand the basic design process and objectives of logo design

 - learn how to articulate their design solution to their client